Make fortnightly payments

 Fix your interest rate

-If you’re keen to take advantage of the current low interest rates, you could fix your home loan for an agreed period.
-This means your interest rate won’t go up even if the interest rates do.
+If interest rates are low, you can take advantage by fixing your home loan for an agreed period.
+This means your interest rate won't go up even if the interest rates do.
 It can also work the other way though, if interest rates go down, your fixed rate will stay the same.